 Remote access is critical to any enterprise.
-However, not all remote access platforms are created equal.
+However, not all remote access platforms are created equally.
 Access granted to employees that work offsite is very different than access provided to third parties or vendors.
 Security is essential in both types of access, but managing remote access for external players should include increased protection protocols and dedicated connection tools.

 VPNs provide encrypted access between a remote user and your network.
 With desktop sharing software, you can gain access to a remote computer—like a mirror image of your computer for use at home.
 With RDP, you can access your files and use capabilities on that remote computer.
 A VPN only provides access to the network.

 While desktop sharing provides access and a VPN provides some level of security, neither are seamless or secure when it comes to third-party remote support.
 These options solve different problems, but it’s important that you use the right tool for the job to ensure security and regulatory compliance.

 An enterprise that provides its third-party tech vendors with remote access through a VPN will find those vendor support reps with more access than they need.
 Furthermore, VPN credentials are easily shared, leading to unwanted, unknown users with access to sensitive systems.